 When is it best to buy a 3 hole system or a 4 hole system?
-It’s not about price of course it’s about application.
-Basically a 3 hole system will use one internal fan motor while a 4 hole system will use 2 internal fans and have 2 very separate air flows.
+A 3 hole system will use one internal fan motor while a 4 hole system will use 2 internal fans and a 4 hole has 2 very separate air flows.

 What is a “Three Hole” System?